neil585456525/google-sheet-languages-model/README.md

 # Google Sheet Languages Model - i18n google sheet layer

-`google-sheet-languages-model` is a npm package that allows you to download/upload and parse internationalization (i18n) data from a Google Sheet to your local environment.
+`google-sheet-languages-model` is a npm package that allows you to download/upload and parse internationalization (i18n) data between a Google Sheet and your local environment.
 This readme provides instructions on how to set up and use the `google-sheet-languages-model` package to manage your i18n data.

 ## Installation